F5Networks/f5-telemetry-streaming/docs/declarations.rst

 Value-based matching
 --------------------
-..
-IMPORTANT:: Value-based matching is available in TS v1.10.0 and later.
 See :ref:`valuebased` for more information on this feature.

 .. literalinclude:: ../examples/declarations/action_matching.json
     :language: json